bioinfo-pf-curie/mpiSORT/examples/README.md

 * `bash standard.sh`
 * `sbatch slurm.sh` to test it with [Slurm](https://slurm.schedmd.com/sbatch.html),
-* `qsub pbs.sh` to test it with [PBS/Torque](https://support.adaptivecomputing.com/support/documentation-index/torque-resource-manager-documentation/)
+* `qsub pbs.sh` to test it with [PBS/Torque](https://support.adaptivecomputing.com/support/documentation-index/torque-resource-manager-documentation/),
+* `bash grid_explore.sh` to check what [Slurm](https://slurm.schedmd.com/sbatch.html) partitions and node are present on your cluster